jackyzha0/jackyzha0.github.io/content/thoughts/complexity.md

 ### Measures of Complexity
 - [Vapnik–Chervonenkis dimension](https://en.wikipedia.org/wiki/Vapnik%E2%80%93Chervonenkis_dimension): cardinality of the largest set of points that a binary classification algorithm can learn.
-- [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity): length of the shortest computer program that produces the object as output.
+- [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity): length of the shortest computer program that produces the object as output. (see also [[thoughts/Gall's law|Gall's Law]])